-Shopping for Clothing with an Extremely Limited Budget
+How to Shop for Clothing with an Extremely Limited Budget

 I have an extremely limited budget to buy the things I need.
 I set aside 10% of my paycheck every month for clothing, shoes, toys, household items etc and that amount is all I am able to spend.
 You may be thinking that I have quite a large budget but then again you have no clue how small my paycheck is:) With 2 kids who are constantly needing new things and stuff that keeps breaking (why?!?) its a constant challenge to get the things we need with the money we have.

 Take shoes.
 I always heard and read about mother complaining about “keeping kids in shoes” but I had NO IDEA how many shoes my kids would ACTUALLY go through!
 Shoes get ruined and kids outgrow them faster than you can blink.
 And that’s not including any boots or slippers or dress shoes!

 I also don’t have any friends or relatives with kids who are a year older than mine so hand-me-downs are few and far between!
 I do try to pass on the items I have to others.
 Even if I am not so lucky that doesn’t mean other can’t be!

 Sometimes I feel like all I do is shop.
 But I don’t actually spend any money- I just keep on looking and looking for things that I need at a price point I can afford.